faenrandir/a_careful_examination/content/documents/book_of_abraham/the_missing_papyri_theory.md

 +++
-title = "Brian Hauglid argues against missing papyri theory: 'They were working off of the papryri that we actually have in the Church today'" path = "/hauglid-against-missing-papyri-theory/" extra = {doctype = "notes", maintopic = "book-of-abraham"}
+title = "Brian Hauglid argues against missing papyri theory: 'They were working off of the papryri that we actually have in the Church today" path = "/hauglid-against-missing-papyri-theory/" updated = "2026-09-09" taxonomies.maintopic = ["book-of-abraham"] taxonomies.doctype = ["notes"]
-updated = "2026-08-23"

 +++
 ### Introduction